 1. Bachelors degree.

-You must have a completed application for licensure on file with BENHA before you will be approved by board staff to sit for the
+You must have a current and completed application for licensure on file with BENHA before you will be approved by board staff to sit for the

 4. state examination and